Introduction

 The Approach

-My research branched out to other organizations like Bankless, Optimism, and Guild.xyz.
-Much like the Grants Program, we discovered Web3 organizations wanted to protect their user's identity and the integrity of their communities from bots and bad actors.
-After about six weeks of continuous user journey refinements and testing what a standalone product could look like, we landed on a user experience that was scalable.
-Our research insights also uncovered the need for a separate tool that allowed communities a way to establish attestation "Stamp" requirements; in order to integrate Passport into their apps.
+My research branched out to organizations like Bankless, Optimism, and Guild.xyz.
+After about six weeks of rapid prototyping and testing what a standalone product could look like; we landed on a user experience that met both persona needs and was scalable.
+Our insights also opened the door for a separate tool that allowed communities a way to establish attestation requirements; in order to integrate Passport based on their individual needs.
+This came to be known as the Passport Scorer.

 The Solution

-The Gitcoin Passport allowed users to verify Stamps which consisted of KYC, asset ownership, purchase statements, reputation badges, community votes, financial status, credentials, or provenance.
-We then experimented with different ways to display progress and incentivize user to verify more Stamps through gamification.
-We landed on the idea of a unique humanity score which could be used to allow passing users into a specific DAO or community.
+The Gitcoin Passport allowed users to verify Stamps which consisted of KYC, asset ownership, purchase statements, reputation badges, community votes, financial status, credentials, and provenance.
+We experimented with different ways to display progress and incentivize users to verify more Stamps through gamification.
+We landed on the concept of a unique humanity score which could be used to grant passing users access into specific DAOs and communities.

-This gamified reframing brought massive engagement with thousands of new and existing users creating Passports to collect Stamps to fund their favorite projects.
+This gamified reframing brought massive engagement with thousands of new and existing users creating Passports to collect Stamps, join communities, and fund their favorite projects.

 The Lessons

-The Gitcoin Passport was a success in significantly lowering sibyl attacks and fraudulent behavior during subsequent Gitcoin grants Rounds.
-Lately, the protocol has been used in different parts of the world for election transparency, community gatekeeping, and system validation at scale.
-Taking something so complex and gamifying it was a true joy and honor.
-Seeing the impact and ripple effects it has had in the Ethereum ecosystem makes my contribution all the more satisfying, as it moves one step closer to being a transparent, trustworthy, and secure network.
+The Gitcoin Passport was a success in significantly lowering sibyl attacks and fraudulent behavior during subsequent Gitcoin grant rounds.
+More recently, the protocol has been used in different parts of the world for election transparency, community gatekeeping, and system validation at scale.
+Distilling something so abstract and complex, into a gamified experience was a true joy and honor.
+Seeing the impact and ripple effects it has had in the Ethereum ecosystem makes my contribution all the more satisfying, as Ethereum moves one step closer to being a transparent, trustworthy, and secure network.

-One of the biggest takeaways is how complex account abstraction and reputation is when it comes to consumer applications.
-Given the opportunity, I would have started by exploring a user experience that tackled those particular problems first.
-The combination of limited Web3 infrastructure and limited user knowledge had such a detrimental impact for the user experience that can not be overstated.
-Another example is the mathematical complexity that went into creating a data-backed humanity score.
-It's too difficult to understand no matter the individual.
-Average users should not have to work so hard to prove they are real and trustworthy.
-Looking back I wish I would've explored the massive opportunity in encrypted biometrics and retina scans.
+One of the biggest takeaways is how complex account abstraction and reputation can be when it comes to consumer applications.
+The mathematical complexity that went into creating a data-backed humanity score and articulating it's logic, was too difficult for the average user to understand.
+Users should not have to work so hard to learn what's expected of them to prove they are real and trustworthy.
+Looking back I wish I would've explored the massive opportunity in encrypted biometrics and retina scans as a more pragmatic approach to humanity verification.

 Purdue graduate, storyteller, guacamole maker, & entrepreneurial thinker.